TrafficGuard/sophia/README.md

 Create an API key at https://id.atlassian.com/manage-profile/security/api-tokens and update JIRA_API_TOKEN in `.env`

+Note you will need to add a \ before the = in the token value to escape it.

 ### GitLab

 Create an API key at https://gitlab.synrgy.mobi/-/user_settings/personal_access_tokens with the api, read_repo and write_repo roles, and update GITLAB_TOKEN in `.env`.
 You will need to also set GITLAB_HOST (e.g. gitlab.selfhost.com) and GITLAB_GROUPS (JSON array containing the top level groups it will search e.g ["group1", "group2"])